nsamelson/Bovelo-project-group-4/README.md

 - *StockManagement :*
 A class that takes all the OrderBike objects every week and will check the stock and order BikeParts if needed.

-- *IupdatableComponent :*
-An interface that updates the classes it's implemented in.

 - *ItemPart :*
 The ItemBike is a class for modify quantity of bikeparts .